DataCueCo/slate/source/index.html.md

 # Introduction

-Welcome to the DataCue API!
-You can use our API to access DataCue API endpoints, which can get information on ****\*\*\*****
+Welcome to the DataCue API.
+This API documentation is to help get your e-commerce store setup to apply real time personalization to your website.

-We have language bindings in Javascripy, PHP, and Python!
+We have language bindings in Javascript, PHP, and Python!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Headers